benzBrake/whois.sh/Readme.md

-# whois.sh
-An extended whois client written by shell.
+A light weight whois tools written by shell.

-~~Base on command whois.
-Please install whois before using whois.sh.~~

 ## Features
-If the whois command was returned no whois server, whois.sh would connet to iana.org and checkout the whois server automatic.
+** Get whois server for iana automatic. **
+** Custom whois server ** support, only support domain whois currently.
+** IP Whois ** support
+** Web whois ** support.
 If a TLD only can whois on website, for example, tt, whois.sh will checkout `TLD.sh` in api folder, if exist, call `TLD.sh` to get whois info.

 ## Usage
 ### Install